nitad54448/yappari-5-1/README.md

 	</U8>
 </Cluster>undefined</LVData>
 ```
-This file can be created with the __save_custom_xml.exe__ program or just edited with a text editor.

 The command header will split the datafile (an example of this ZMFLI file is located in **/files/ZMFLI_datafile_example.dat**) in as many datasets it can find.
 The datasets are separated by the header read from the XML file (some repetitive text value).
 The program will find all the measurements (446 measurements for this case), then label each data set with the text following the header, ignore the following 4 lines then read the data found in the three columns separated by the delimiter specified in **data_separator**  (here, it is TAB, it is the index nr 3 of the list, the list start at index 0).
 After the data is read, an additional 4 lines are skipped.

 Note that even if you don't use a label, i.e. label_length is 0, the dataset will have an index indicating the position of the data in the file : 0 is for the first dataset, 1 the second, and so on.